xcfem/xc/src/readme.md

 version of this file at:
 http://eig.stanford.edu/~g3

-element: - contains the element classes, all in subdirectories, i.e. the Truss.h and Truss.C files are in a subdirectory truss.

 domain: - contains the classes for the domain. all in subdirectores:
         domain - the Domain class and abstract Iters for the objects of